gnosisguild/zodiac-module-reality/README.md

 Once the question on Reality.eth has resolved to "yes", meaning that the transactions should be executed, they are submitted to the immutable executor defined in the module.
 Transactions defined in questions that resolve to "no" or "invalid" cannot be executed by the module.

-This module is intended to be used with [Gnosis Safe](https://github.com/gnosis/safe-contracts), but it ultimately framework agnostic.
+This module is intended to be used with [Gnosis Safe](https://github.com/gnosis/safe-contracts), but it is ultimately framework agnostic.

 ### Features
 - Submit proposals uniquely identified by a `proposalId` and an array of `txHashes`, to create a Reality.eth question that validates the execution of the connected transactions.